Creating successful online courses and online training programs is quite a challenge. After all, a lot of things can go wrong.

 So if you want to make your online training even more noteworthy, you should always issue a certificate after the course is completed. ✨

 Issuing certificates should be part of your ongoing marketing strategy and even content marketing plan, as it comes with many advantages that benefit your brand.
+As such, you may consider adding this to your tasks on a marketing strategy calendar.

 So it doesn't matter what the learning objective was and the type of content.
 Or whether it was social learning or self-paced online learning.
 The certificate will be a valuable document for your employees and can be useful in their careers.